Years ago, I read where villain characters see themselves as heroes in their own stories.

 - work

-The film reminded audiences it’s difficult running an international smuggling operation, and even the most evil villain deserved his share of diversions.
+Several scenes remind audiences it’s difficult running an international smuggling operation, and even the most evil villain deserves his share of diversions.

 Your Supporting Cast Members

-Besides villains, consider how supporting cast members star as heroes in their stories.
-Open up exciting possibilities in your stories by using their star perspectives to shape how they think, talk, and act.
+Besides villain characters, consider how supporting cast members star as heroes in their stories.
+Open up exciting possibilities in your novel by using their star perspectives to shape how they think, choose, talk, and act.

-Download your free Character Template at Tame Your Book.
-Use this Scrivener template to define your story’s cast, giving readers what they crave—thoughts, speech, choices, and actions that convey emotions from realistic characters.
+Use the detailed character profile to define your story’s cast and their backstories, giving readers what they crave—thoughts, speech, choices, and actions that convey realistic emotions and believable reactions.

 Related Posts